enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 Flattening a sphere can only be done at the expense of distortions, and map projections cannot simultaneously preserve distances, angles, and areas all together.

 ![](attachments/map_projection.png)
-For more information about map projections, see https://gisgeography.com/map-projections/
+For more information about map projections, see [https://gisgeography.com/map-projections/](https://gisgeography.com/map-projections/)

 Numerous map projections are available in QGIS, each with its own geometric properties, pros and cons, area of use, etc.
 Choosing a projection depends on the purpose of the map, its scale, the area to cartography and the use case.
-However, the Robinson and Mercator projections are dominant nowadays for small scale cartography (i.e. large areas) is .
+However, the Robinson and Mercator projections are dominant nowadays for small scale cartography (i.e. large areas).
 Mercator is typically used for world maps.
-Webmapping applications most often use a simplified version of this projection, called Pseudo-Mercator because it relies on a spherical model of the Earth instead of an ellipsoïdal one..
+Webmapping applications most often use a simplified version of this projection, called Pseudo-Mercator because it relies on a spherical model of the Earth instead of an ellipsoidal one..

 In the current project, QGIS is using a cartographic projection named **[Equirectangular or Plate-Carrée**](https://en.wikipedia.org/wiki/Equirectangular_projection) to display the Earth sphere on a 2 dimensional plane.

-You can play around with the demo below (https://www.jasondavies.com/maps/transition/) to see how different cartographic projections distort the shape of the Earth.
+You can play around with the demo below [https://www.jasondavies.com/maps/transition/](https://www.jasondavies.com/maps/transition/) to see how different cartographic projections distort the shape of the Earth.
 Choose `Equirectangular (Plate-Carrée)` in the demo to visualize the projection currently used by QGIS.

 ![](attachments/plate_carree.png)

-As you may notice in the demo or on the map displayed in QGIS, the higher the latitudethe more horizontally stretched is the map.
+As you may notice in the demo or on the map displayed in QGIS, the higher the latitude the more horizontally stretched is the map.
 Indeed, the Plate-Carrée projection is not suited for Europe and even less for a "relatively" small area like Germany/Saxony.
 However, there are other projections available, integrated into what is known as _Coordinate Reference Systems_ (CRS).